Frederic Rocafort Attorney

 • Washington State Bar Association

-• International Practice Section (Executive Committee At-Large Member)
+• International Practice Section (Executive Committee)

 • The Florida Bar